jkulak/git-ninja/README.md

 Config is where you can define your aliases.
 Alias is a name for a longer command that you might be using more often.

-I like to see my git logs with more details, so instead of writing
+I like to see my git logs with more details, so instead of writing every time

 `$ git log --pretty=oneline --abbrev-commit --graph --decorate --date=relative`

-every time, I have defined an alias for that command in my global config file by writing
+I have defined an alias for that command in my global config file by writing

 `$ git config --global alias.lg "log --pretty=oneline --abbrev-commit --graph --decorate --date=relative"`